 All library patrons must follow library and college policies.

 Circulating materials include books, videos, DVDs, music CDs, oversized items, software, and most government documents.
 Materials that do not circulate include reference, ready reference, periodicals, course reserves, LP recordings, Special Collections and Archive materials.
+Despite eligibility, some collections may not be available to check out to all patron groups.

 Checking Materials Out